 Further up the North wall can be seen a carved chalice set in the stone; this was originally on the grave of a priest and is now placed near to where the altar formerly stood.
 In the Nave are three of the original Norman windows.
 A larger 14th Century window is in the South East corner with a piscina in the West splay.
 This window would almost certainly have had a twin opposite and formed the altar and chancel before the extension in Victorian times.

 The East window (photograph right) is an excellent example of Pre-Raphaelite art during the last twenty years of the 19th century.
 The design is the work of Sir Edward Burn-Jones, as was executed by William Morris.
-For those interested in seeing more works by Burn-Jones,
+For those interested in seeing more works by Burn-Jones, All Saints Church in Wilden, Worcester houses fourteen windows of his design.
+Further afield, a large number of Burn-Jones drawings and paintings can be viewed at Wightwick Manor in Wolverhampton.

 The churchyard is looked after under the under the 'Caring for God's Acre' scheme, mainly by volunteers, with conservation management being most important and during spring there is an abundance of wild flowers, principally wild daffodils.